08 June 2023 at 07:00PM

 PMI-LA Volunteers Needed

-The next event for WBH will be the afternoon of October 1, 2023 at the home of Gil Garcetti in Brentwood.
+The next event for WBH will be the afternoon of September 22, 2024 at the Bel Air Crest Club Room.
 About 25 volunteers will be needed.
 If interested, please contact Ida Harding at ida@wellsbringhope.org.

 DO NOT USE BROWSER BACK BUTTON!!